 Pupils in the 'lowest' attaining group have the widest variety of needs.
 This is therefore the least homogeneous group.
-In order to give these pupils, the same carefully targeted teaching as all the other groups, some of these pupils have daily one-to-one tutoring, in addition to their group session in the morning.
+In order to give these pupils the same carefully targeted teaching as all the other groups, some of these pupils have daily one-to-one tutoring for 10 to 20 minutes, in addition to their group session in the morning.
 This tutoring helps us to meet their individual needs.
-Once these pupils have learnt to read, they will receive additional support when learning to spell.
+Once these pupils have learnt to read they will receive additional support when learning to spell.